designsystemau/steering-committee/ROLES.md

 ## Maintainers (Technical Steering Committee)

+> A Maintainer is as a member of the Technical Steering Committee.
+The group of Maintainers forms the TSC.

 * Maintainers are the core community members responsible for ongoing management and decision-making for the Design System
 * Anyone living or working for Australia can become a Maintainer
 * The group of Maintainers forms the Technical Steering Committee (TSC)